LivingLaboratory.org

 Species Identification and Documentation:

-• Utilize iNaturalist to systematically identify and document the current species residing on and around the Bay of Fundy site.
+• Utilize iNaturalist to systematically identify and document the current species residing on and around the Deadmans Head Forest site.

 • Engage volunteers and local experts to contribute to the species identification process.